 In an A/P configuration, the PCS uses a Virtual IP (VIP) which floats among the nodes and is owned by only one node - the master.
 The other node in the cluster would be slave node at this time.
 Each node in a cluster is in near-constant communication with the other to ensure they are all active and there is data synchronization as well, so all nodes know each other's status and all nodes have the latest configuration, including user sessions (DSID cookie values), bookmarks, system settings, etc. Status is reported on the clustering page.
 In the event that a node has not sent an update (timeout being the gateway's ARPing timeout + 5 seconds) the standby node in an Active/Passive cluster will assume the VIP (failover).Active-Active Mode

 In an A/A configuration, there is no VIP, and the PCS relies on an external load balancer if the load is to be distributed among PCS nodes.
-Synchronization still takes place in A/A. Active/Active clustering allows for the nodes to be on different subnets on the same LAN (WAN clustering is not supported).
+Synchronization still takes place in A/A and can be configured with configuration sync only.
 Node-specific options, such as IP addresses, VLANs, et cetera (please see the admin guide for full list), will NOT synchronize among nodes and will be used only locally.
 Session IDs and user data are synchronized, if enabled.Configuration only

 This option allows for only the configuration elements to be synchronized.
 This does not allow for session or user data synchronization.What are the ports used for PCS clustering?

 Do the active nodes monitor the state of their own interface?